WondooSeo/VAE_with_MLP/README.md

 Stage 3 : Call encoder of VAE and MLP, and show the result

 This structure works well, but need modification of path or else.

+# Need more modification!

+This codes are seperated with 3 files.
+Have to integrate in one file.